ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect03.md

 # Topics

-* Number and data representation - binary, hex, decimal,ascii, tools to examine data: hexdump
+* Number representation - binary, hex, decimal
+* Representing characters: ASCII
+* Tools to examine data in files: hexdump
-* The data type of a variable determines how the variable is stored in memory AND the number of bits used to store each variable
+* The data type of a variable determines its representation in memory AND the number of bits used to store each variable
+* gdb intro
+* passing parameters to main - complete intro to lab01 code